mp5maker/library/adobe/shortcuts.md

 Ctrl + C, Copy the document's content
 Ctrl + N, Automatically fills the document's setting Ctrl + Alt + N,  Last document created settings

+## Color Mode ##
+* Bitmap: Black and White
+* Grayscale: Shades of Black and White
+* RGB Color: Red, Green, Blue
+* CMYK Color: Used in printing, cyan, magenta, yellow, black
+* Lab Color: Represents all colors

+## Understanding Bit ##
+* Bitmap: 1-bit image
+* 8-bit: 2^8 = 256 bit image
+* 16-bit: 2^16 = 65536 bit image
+* 32-bit: 2^32 =  High Dynamic Range

+## File Formats ##
+* JPEG: Compresses Images and takes up less space and used for graphics
+* GIF: Popular choice of graphics but include limited number of colors
+* PNG: Better Quality than JPEG but takes up more space

+## Raster Images ##
+* They are made from pixels, tiny blocks of color

+## Vector Images ##
+* They are made of points and paths and can easily be easily be big and small